-Pharos print release stations (located on every floor) that allow you to send print jobs remotely from your computer from anywhere on BC campus after you install the Pharos software.
-Everyone gets 500 free black and white Pharos pages per semester (1000 if you print double-sided!), and any overages are only 3¢ per page.
-(See Chapter 3 for more details)

-• A KIC self-service scanner (like the one to the left which is located on the second floor near the circulation desk) that allows you to scan in pages from textbooks, treatises, etc. and save them to a USB or have them emailed directly to your BC email address

-• iPad kiosks for accessing the library catalog and other library resources on all four floors print stations

-• Photocopiers and flatbed scanners (on the first and third floors)

-• The Brian P. Lutch Computer Center (located on the third floor) which comes with 10 Windows computer workstations, 3 Mac workstations, and two Pharos release

-- Mobile device charging station (located on the second floor near the Pharos release print station) - A Skype room that can reserved for Skype calls through the library study room reservation system
+- PaperCut print release stations (located on every floor) that allow you to send print jobs remotely from your computer from anywhere on BC campus.
+Everyone gets 500 free black and white pages per semester (1,000 if you print double-sided!), and any overages are only 3¢ per page.
+(See Chapter 3 for more details) - Three KIC self-service scanners (like the one above which is located on the second floor near the circulation desk) that allows you to scan in pages from textbooks, treatises, etc. and save them to a USB or have them emailed directly to your BC email address.
+Two KIC scanners are located on Level 2 of the Law Library and a third KIC scanner is located on Level 3. - iPad kiosks for accessing the library catalog and other library resources on all four floors - Flatbed scanners are located in the computer lab on Level 1 in Rm.
+155 - The Lutch Learning Center (located on the third floor) serves as a classroom during designated times (check signs next to doors), a study area when not in classroom demand and it contains a Pharos release print station.
+The Lutch Learning Center also serves as a 24-hour study space and can be accessed from the 3rd floor corridor outside of the Law Library from 11:45 pm to 7:30 am during the academic year. - Mobile device charging station (located on the second floor near the Pharos release print station) - A Skype room that can be reserved for Skype calls through the library study room reservation system - Sleep pods on the third floor of the library if you need to rest your eyes